masiedu4/all-my-blog-posts/cl2f1mhiq018xhtnv13sbg96l.md

 Create a mutually beneficial relationship between the use of decentralized and centralized systems.

-Simply doing so will save you a lot of money and gas.
+Simply doing so will save you a lot of money.

 ### 2. Use Deployed Libraries